Want to see the Swimming pigs of the Bahamas? This is an unforgettable experience that we totally recommend.

 A ferry boat departures from Paradise Island.
 It has a upper and lower deck and played music while we rode over the vibrant blue waters.
 The ride was enjoyable!
 (However, on the way back we did great rained on!).
 Upon arrival, there were 3 pigs awaiting us on the dock — THE CUTEST!

-What’s included in the swimming pigs tour from Nassua:
+What’s included in the swimming pigs tour from Nassau:

 The pigs of Rose Island are cared for by Sandy Toes Bahamas.
-HIGHLY recommend purchasing the all day excursion which is 6 hours long.
+Highly recommend purchasing the all day excursion which is 6 hours long – Book & See Rates.

 - Boat ride to the private island

 - Snorkeling (equipment provided)